 Fresh morels perish quickly unless dried or frozen.
 To store, place fresh harvest inside a paper bag and keep it in the refrigerator.
 Do not store them inside a plastic cover since they sweat and become soft, mushy, and decay sets in early.

 Dried morels can be stored for several months, and usually exported to overseas markets.
 Homemakers often steam, braise, or sauté them before storing frozen for extended usage.

-The fresh morels are one of the most sought after mushrooms, especially in the French cuisine.
+The fresh morels are one of the most sought-after mushrooms, especially in French cuisine.
 Always eat morels cooked since eating raw morels could cause stomach upset.
-Being a field mushroom, morels gather sand and grit in their pits and needs cleaning.
-Soak them in cold salted water for few minutes and strain and again rinse in cold normal water for few seconds to remove the salty taste.
+Being a field mushroom, morels gather sand and grit in their pits and need cleaning.
+Soak them in cold salted water for a few minutes and strain and again rinse in cold normal water for few seconds to remove the salty taste.
 Only those morels intended to use in cooking should be treated with this method.

 Morels retain their flavor even after dying.
 Dry morels should be reconstituted by soaking them in lukewarm water for 20 minutes.
 Soaking swells them up, regaining their original conical shape.
 Dry mop using a paper towel.
 Slice lengthwise or quarterly as you may desire in cooking.

 |Butter sauteed morel mushrooms.
 Photo: Larry & Teddy Page|

 Traditionally, morel mushrooms enjoyed pan fried in butter and garlic cloves, with addition of some salt and pepper.

 Slices of morel can be added to soups.

 Fine sliced, diced morel can also be used as add ons in pizza, pasta, risotto, etc.